Glen Falls roostertail

 Cullasaja Falls, the most dangerous legal roadside picture in North Carolina.
 I shot this one from inside the car.

-This waterfall is the classic image of one, a big volume free falling off a cliff.
+volume free falling off a cliff.

 It’s called Dry Falls because normally, the cave behind it is completely dry.